It’s about Time

 An additional dating method called the ‘indication’, was also used by Bede.
 In Chapter 23 Pope Gregory sends a man called Augustus to England (we are about to talk about 3 separate Augustuses) to try to convert the English in 596AD (very close to our Sutton Hoo date).
 The letter Gregory sent to Augustus was dated July 23rd in the fourteenth reign of the most pious Maurice Tiberius Augustus, who ruled for twenty-one years, fifty-fourth in succession from Augustus, in the thirteenth year of his Consulship: the fourteenth indication.
 Indications were cycles of fifteen years used by Roman and papal administrations in dating.
 Bede explained that to find the indication: take the year of our Lord, add three and divide by fifteen; the remainder gives the indication for the current year.
 This sounds really complicated doesn’t it and surely not as easy as our twelve months in each year?

 The beginnings of our calendar were invented by the Romans and there were 10 months in the year - Sept, Oct, Nov and Dec should be the 7th-10th months of the year.
 Julius Caesar wanted a calendar across the whole empire, so he got a Greek, some say an Egyptian astrologer, to make a calendar that contained extra months one of which he had named after himself, Julius or July.
 Another emperor Augustus introduced another month August after himself.
 Up until the 1700s the first day of the year was March 25th.
-A Pope moved the date 11 days forward to April 5th - which is still used as the first day of the financial year.
+Galileo was born in Pisa on 15 February 1564, but the year was recorded as 1563 because New Year's Day was on the Feast of the Annunciation, 25 March.
+A Pope later moved the date 11 days forward to April 5th - which is still used as the first day of the financial year.

 The Julian Calendar